Naanum Rowdydhaan is a 2015 romance by Vignesh Shivan. Starring

 Derby's women teams; Rio de Janeiro (Brazil) Mardi Gras Carnival; Nyeri (Kenya) photographic safari at the Nyeri Game Reserve; Nairobi (Kenya) Samburu people perform a traditional dance, and then join with tourists dancing the twist; Okayama (Japan)

 Shogun Assassin is a 1980 Japan/US action film by Robert Houston.
 With Tomisaburo Wakayama, Kayo Matsuo and Minoru Oki.

 Cut by the BBFC for 1981 cinema release.
 The pre-cert video was seized by the police during the video nasties moral panic but did not get listed as a video nasty.
 Passed 18 uncut by the BBFC since 1999.
 Uncut in the US.

 Assassin is actually an amalgam of two 1972 films titled Lone Wolf and Cub: Sword of Vengeance and Lone Wolf and Cub: Baby Cart at the River Styx .
-The producer decided to join the best bits of these two films (using around 10
+The producer decided to join the best bits of these two films (using around 10 minutes of

 Summary Review : A great film